 This financial information is collected and stored on your credit file, which is then looked at whenever you make any applications for credit.

-A credit score is changeable as it all depends on your credit behaviour.
+A credit score is changeable as it all depends on your credit behavior.
 Therefore, if you make a series of prompt (or late) repayments for a loan, this will improve or worsen your score.

 Can a payday loan damage your credit score?

 - Yes, if you default on payments or miss them